Gousto/anagrams_kata/README.md

 ## The rules

-1. Approach this problem any way you like, use any language/library/framwork you see fit
+1. Approach this problem any way you like, use any language/library/framework you see fit
 2. You will not be judged on whether you finish or not.
-We would much rather you give us a solution you are proud of and feel best dusplays the type of code you want to ship to production.
+We would much rather you give us a solution you are proud of and feel best displays the type of code you want to ship to production.